unicef/django-celery-boost/README.md

 Models that represents the "context" of a Celery task.

-!!!
-Note
+Django-celery-models has been developed as part of the UNICEF HOPE project, read more at https://unicef.github.io/hope-documentation/

-    Django-celery-models is part of the UNICEF HOPE project, read more [here](https://unicef.github.io/hope-documentation/).
+---

 ## Features